Get notified of page updates

 What is a grade group?

-Doctors now use an updated "grade group" scoring system, which can give them a better idea of how aggressive a cancer is likely to be.
-The grade group system uses the two Gleason score numbers to divide cancers into five separate categories.
+Doctors use the grade group scoring system to give them a better idea of how aggressive a cancer is likely to be.
+The grade group system uses the two Gleason score numbers to divide cancers into five separate categories in the table below.

 Gleason Score